-The final project paper is due 1 week after the last day of class.
+The final project paper is due by midnight before the final week 10 live class.
 This is a group assignment, so only one of you needs to submit the paper.
 You will wish to draw on your documents from the Weekly Application Exercise to write your paper, but note that you will not use all of the weekly notes, because not all of the weeks' content will be directly relevant to the primary problem your firm is having.